-The settlement of level is most likely to occur when the levelling has to be done in soft ground.
+The settlement of the level is most likely to occur when the leveling has to be done on soft ground.

-Wooden stakes can also be used for such purpose.
+Wooden stakes can also be used for such purposes.
 As far as possible, the foresight reading must be taken immediately after the back sight-reading is noted.

 b.
 Settlement of Staff

 Like the settlement of the level; settlement of the staff may also occur in the soft grounds, particularly during the change point.
 But, in this case, the backsight will be greater than that it must be.

 Such type of error can be prevented by avoiding the soft ground as a change point or by driving pegs of steel four-plates that can serve as temporary change points.

 The errors of manipulation include the following:

 Certain errors may arise on account of the careless or improper leveling of the instrument.
 Proper care must be taken to prevent such errors.